Dara McAnulty

 Dara Seamus McAnulty (born 31 March 2004) is a naturalist, writer and environmental campaigner from Northern Ireland.
-He is the youngest ever winner of the RSPB Medal and received the Wainwright Prize for UK nature writing in 2020 after being the youngest author to be shortlisted for the award.
+He is the youngest ever winner of the RSPB Medal and received the Wainwright Prize for UK nature writing in 2020.
+He has written about his experience of autism and his love of the natural world.

 Personal life

 McAnulty was born in 2004 and lives with his family near the Mourne Mountains, Northern Ireland.
 He attended Shimna Integrated College, completing school in 2022, and has since studied natural sciences at Queens' College, Cambridge.

 In mid-2021, Monisha Rajesh reported in The Guardian that McAnulty had left Twitter after receiving abuse as a result of having raised concerns about Kate Clanchy's descriptions of autistic students and students of colour in her book Some Kids I Taught and What They Taught Me.
 As of April 2024 his profile on X, formerly Twitter, states that he has been a member since June 2016.

 He is an ambassador for the RSPCA and the Jane Goodall Institute.